WillyChap/SuperModel_CAM/README.md

 # A NCAR CAM5/CAM6 SuperModel

-Right now this only works on the NCAR machines, if there is enough community interest, I would be happy to work on porting it to other systems.
+Right now this only works on the NCAR machines and the Norwegian Machines (Betzy), if there is enough community interest, I would be happy to work on porting it to other systems.
 Clone this to your home directory ... and run with a bash shell please

 # To SET UP the supermodel: